MarcGamesons/minecraft-thegamesons-datapack/README.md

 + Crafting:
 	+ Added recipes for several spawn eggs.
-	+ Added recipe to convert wool to strings.
+	+ Added recipe to craft strings from wool (white wool only).
 	+ Added recipe to craft dragon breath.
 	+ Added recipe to craft podzol.
 	+ Added recipe to craft mycelium.